mithatco/mental_health_multiagent/README.md

 python create_profile.py --interactive
 ```

-### Adding Reference Documents
+### Adding Reference Documents and Questionnaires

+The system now clearly separates two types of documents:

+1. **Questionnaires**: Place assessment questionnaires in the `documents/questionnaires/` directory.
+These are used to structure the conversation.

-Place any clinical reference materials in the `documents` directory for the RAG system to use:
+2. **Reference Materials**: Place clinical reference materials in the main `documents/` directory.
+These are used by the RAG system to enhance the assistant's knowledge and improve diagnostic accuracy.
+Good examples include:
    - DSM-5 excerpts
    - Clinical guidelines
    - Research papers
    - Treatment protocols

+This separation makes it easier to manage your documents and ensures that only questionnaires appear in the selection menu when starting an assessment.

 ### Modifying System Prompts